FAA requiring inspections before some Boeing 737 MAX 9 flights can resume | Business

 FAA requiring inspections before some Boeing 737 MAX 9 flights can resume

-The Federal Aviation Administration said on Saturday it will order the temporary grounding of certain Boeing 737 MAX 9 airplanes after an Alaska Airlines flight on Friday was forced to perform an emergency landing following the loss of part of the fuselage.
+The president of the Association of Flight Attendants-CWA, Sara Nelson, said the union "supports the FAA's quick and decisive action to ground certain 737 MAX 9 Fleet that do not meet the inspection cycles specified in the Emergency Airworthiness Directive."
+Lawmakers called for quick action if any issues are discovered.

-The Federal Aviation Administration said on Saturday it will order the temporary grounding of certain Boeing 737 MAX 9 airplanes after an Alaska Airlines flight on Friday was forced to perform an emergency landing following the loss of part of the fuselage.
-FAA Administrator Mike Whitaker said the agency is requiring immediate inspections of certain planes before they can return to flight.
-The order impacts 171 airplanes worldwide.
+The Federal Aviation Administration issued a directive on Saturday temporarily grounding certain Boeing 737 MAX 9 airplanes until inspections are performed after an Alaska Airlines flight on Friday made an emergency landing following a cabin panel blowout.
+The directive covers 171 airplanes, but leaves open questions about how recently inspections must have occurred before further flights can take place or detail the precise inspection requirements.

+The FAA said the potential in-flight loss of a mid-cabin door plug "could result in injury to passengers and crew, the door impacting the airplane, and/or loss of control of the airplane."
+Friday's structural failure

-The emergency airworthiness directive will require operators to inspect aircraft before further flight that do not meet the inspection cycles.
-Required inspections will take around four to eight hours per aircraft.
-United Airlines also operates the MAX 9 and did not immediately comment.
+of the Alaska Airline-operated plane left a rectangular hole in an area of fuselage reserved for an optional extra door, but which is disactivated on Alaska's aircraft and fitted with a special door replacement "plug."
+The FAA's emergency airworthiness directive requires operators to inspect aircraft before further flight that do not meet the required inspection cycles, but it does not detail the precise figure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)